Shakuhachi

 Originally he lived in the district of Uji 宇治 in the (hermitage) Kyūkō-an 吸江菴.

-He also lived in this temple (Myōan-ji) for a while.
-As people say, this is the main temple of the komusō.” "
+As people say, this is the main temple of the komusō.”

-This may be regarded as the earliest known written reference to the Kyōto Myōan Temple in South Eastern Kyōto (Higashiyama Area) although the name is written with different characters.
+Although the temple names are written differently, this may be regarded as the earliest known written reference to the Kyōto Myōan Temple in South Eastern Kyōto (Higashiyama Area) although the name is written with different characters.

 The famous Sanjūsangen-dō, 三十三間堂, with its 1001 golden Kannon statues is situated just south of the present Shichi-jō Avenue in the Higashiyama area.